Our Future Path! A plan for a better world!

 Vouchers

-Many communities are now providing vouchers so that students can attend a private school.
-The idea is that if the public school is unable to provide an adequate education, a student should be able to attend a private school where they can get a better education.
-For the student that gets the voucher, this can potentially be a good thing, although it may mean more time traveling to a school that is farther away.
-For the students that must stay in the public school, it can actually make things worse.
+Many states and communities are now providing vouchers so that students can attend a private school.
+The idea is that if the public school is unable to provide an adequate education, a student should be able to attend a private school where they could potentially get a better education.
+Although the average private school does appear to offer many advantages over the average public school, the quality of the education they provide varies greatly.

 Improvements

-Instead of resorting to vouchers, we should be working to improve the public schools.
-First off, we need to have some minimum standards set by our federal Department of Education that all schools in all states most meet.
-These standards should apply to the condition of school buildings, teachers, and academics.
+First off, we need to have some minimum standards set by our federal Department of Education that all schools in all states must meet.
+These standards should apply to the condition of school buildings, to the qualifications for teachers, to what academics must be taught, and to many other things.

 Parents and students should also be able to provide some feedback.
 Administrators could get students to fill out evaluations and check with parents to see if they had any input.
 Whenever possible, we could give parents and students an opportunity to vote on which teacher they want to teach a given class, but this would need to be done carefully so that students simply do not vote for whichever teacher would give less homework or higher grades.